20 SUV Camper Ideas [DIY, SUV Conversion Kits & SUV Tents]

 Van parked by the water with the hatch open showing the QuQuQ camper kit

 An SUV camper is a great way to get out and start camping without the hassle of throwing up a tent.
+You can throw a mattress in the back, add a sleeping platform, or get fancier with a conversion kit or rooftop tent.

 If you already have an SUV sitting in your driveway or garage, right now might be time to create your very own SUV camper conversion.